Pogo.com: Club Pogo UK

 On September 25, 2007, Pogo launched Club Pogo UK.
 Pogo members in the UK are now able to purchase Pogo Gems, Mix-n-Match badges and Premium Mini items and win other prizes in British currency (£), whereas previously they were unobtainable, though this fact was never made clear by Pogo games until now.
 UK players are still unable to gain access to some parts of Pogo, such as Scrabble for example.
 Members of Club Pogo in the UK have become part of the Founders Club on the launch date and were able to claim a new Founders Club badge as well as a surprise gift.
 Two days after the launch on September 27, several new Pogo Mini items were released with a British theme.
 On September 25, 2008, on the first anniversary of club Pogo UK, the winning entry in a competition to design a Mini item was released: The very 'English Seaside' attire of 'Rolled-up Trousers' and 'Knotted Hanky'.

-P.O.G.O UK was closed down on the 21st of May 2013.
+P.O.G.O UK was closed down on 21 May 2013.

 Former Games and Options

 Until 2019, Pogo.com players could also win jackpot prizes from playing games.
 An original format included all-in game jackpots.
 On February 8, 2011, Pogo.com switched to a new prize format awarding individual prizes that varied based on cash amount or prize items such as video games, coffee mugs, etc. Pogo also had daily, weekly, or monthly sweepstakes drawings that players could sign up for.
 Tokens were removed from sweepstakes drawings in 2010 before the sweepstakes were discontinued altogether in 2019.

 Pogo included several Adobe Flash games over the years, such as Monopoly, Authentic Boggle Bash, Yahtzee Party, High Stakes Poker, Dominos, Lottso!, Bingo, Dice Derby, KenoPop, Shuffle Bump, High Stakes Pool, Clue: Secrets & Spies, Squelchies, Poppit Sprint, Boardwalk Sea Ball, Blackjack Carnival, Ride The Tide, Hearts, Quick Quack, Pop Fu, Risk, Swashbucks, Casino Island Blackjack, Perfect Pair Solitaire, Makeover Madness, Penguin Blocks, Flower Daze, Wonderland Memories, Omaha Poker, Harvest Mania, Balloon Bounce, Slingo Blast, Panda Pai Gow Poker, several Slot Games and others were all removed from the site.
 These games were removed from Pogo.com due to Flash's discontinuation in 2020.

-As of 2022 Pogo now mainly consists of single player Solitaire Games, Word Find, Mahjong and Hidden Object games, a tremendous change from once was offered.
-Players lost Purchased Badges, purchased avatar extras, tournament options, gift giving, prizes and Tokens earned/purchased from the original pogo site are unusable.
-The Pogo.com website remains under construction; no updates have been given regarding what games will be returning or when the upgrade will be completed, leaving both paid and free players uncertain about the future.
+As of 2022 Pogo now mainly consists of single player solitaire games, Word Find, Mahjong and Hidden Object games, a significant change from once was offered.
+Players lost Purchased Badges, purchased avatar extras, tournament options, gift giving, prizes and Tokens earned/purchased from the original Pogo site are unusable.